Steven Kwan Player Props: Guardians vs. Yankees

 Steven Kwan At The Plate

-- Kwan is hitting .302 with two doubles, a triple and seven walks.
+- Kwan is batting .283 with two doubles, a triple and nine walks.

-- In 80.0% of his 10 games this season, Kwan has picked up at least one hit.
-He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.